CS 70

 Set up your treestringset-test.cpp file with the right includes and a main() function that is ready to call and summarize the tests you'll write in later steps.
 You may want to look back at the previous homework to see what's needed to use the TestingLogger library.

-As a quick hint, the library is installed in the CS 70 Docker image, so all you need to do to use it in your code is to put
+As a quick hint, the library is installed on the CS 70 server, so all you need to do to use it in your code is to put

 #include <cs70/testinglogger.hpp>